What type of Investor am I?

 References to ‘tontine’ on this site describe the longevity-risk sharing mechanism used to adjust trust distributions; distributions are made by the trustee in accordance with the trust terms.

-Tontine Trust Europe KB (“Tontine Trustees” or the "Trustee") is a regulated trust company based in Sweden.
+Tontine Trust Europe KB (“Tontine Trustees” or the "Trustee") is a Swedish authorised trust management company.
 We provide fiduciary trust services, including the establishment and administration of irrevocable trusts and the management of trust assets, in accordance with applicable trust laws.

 We establish irrevocable lifetime Tontine trusts for clients worldwide, except where restricted by local law.

 Our fintech platform enables individuals to establish an individual Tontine Trust Fund efficiently and securely.
-The patented platform supports trust administration, asset selection, distribution modelling, subject to trustee discretion and applicable trust terms.
+The patented platform supports trust administration, asset selection, distribution modelling in accordance with predefined trust terms and applicable fiduciary duties.

 Information provided on this website or through our platforms is general information only and does not constitute personal financial, investment, legal, or tax advice.
 You should seek independent professional advice before making decisions.